Amarantine-xiv/Amas-FF14-Combat-Sim_source/README.md

 If you would like to install the sim to run locally, run ```pip install ama-xiv-combat-sim``` on your machine to install the core packages.
 You may want to refer to some of the code in the [Python Notebook](https://github.com/Amarantine-xiv/Amas-FF14-Combat-Sim/blob/main/CoreSimulator.ipynb) to grab some visualization/plotting code that visualizes the sim's output.

 # About
 This open-source package simulates the damage of given gearsets and rotations, producing the full distributions over damage values and various statistics, like the expected max damage over N runs (useful for parsers).
-Currently, all lvl 90 standard combat classes are supported (lvl 100 and Dawntrail support will come in the future, after Dawntrail is released).
+Currently, all lvl 100 standard combat classes are supported.
 For issues/feature requests and news, join the [Discord](https://discord.gg/CV6sHj8h9D) server.

 Unlike other simulators/spreadsheets, this gives more than just expected damage with an approximation of damage variance- this is an accurate [Monte Carlo](https://en.wikipedia.org/wiki/Monte_Carlo_method) simulation that gives the full range and distribution over all possible damage values.
 This tool is an installable pip package, and is also in a standalone [Python Notebook](https://github.com/Amarantine-xiv/Amas-FF14-Combat-Sim/blob/main/CoreSimulator.ipynb) that can be run on Google's Colab in 2 mouse clicks.